briancroxall/borderwaters/README.md

 #### hand-downloads
 This folder contains the HTML that I hand-downloaded directly from Duke UP (via BYU's Library) for the 2018 and 2019 articles.

+### amerquar
+This folder contains the Python scripts that Jeremy Browne wrote to index and then download the 2018 and 2019 _American Quarterly_ articles from Project Muse. `indexes.txt`, `articles.txt`, and the `indexes` folder are all parts of the scripts.
+The `articles` folder contains the saved HTML output that we will work on.

+Steps
+1. Use Name Mangler to add `amerquar_` to the beginning of each file name and to replace `-` with `_` throughout the name.
+2. Run `extract-amerquar.py`, which extracts text, cleans it, and saves results in the folder `amerquar-txt`.
+This script was based on the `extract-jamericanhistory.py` script in this repo and then updated to fit the particular metadata schema.

+### amerquar-txt
+Text files generated from `amerquar` folder (see above).

 ### jamericanhistory
 This folder contains the Python scripts that Jeremy Browne wrote to index and then download the 2018 and 2019 _Journal of American History_ articles from Oxford UP. `indexes.txt`, `articles.txt`, and the `indexes` folder are all parts of the scripts.
 The `articles` folder contains the saved HTML output that we will work on.